zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

     {printf "pcs resource create %s %s:%s:%s \\\n%s \\\nop monitor interval=5 timeout=60 \\\nstop interval=0 timeout=300 \\\nstart interval=0 timeout=300 \\\n--disabled\n\n", rn, c[3],p[2],t[2],$2; rn=""}'
     ```

-    The above script has hard-coded timeouts, which are taken from Intel® Manager for Lustre\*'s default settings.
+    The above script has hard-coded timeouts, which are taken from Integrated Manager for Lustre\*'s default settings.
 Adjust the values according to need, if the defaults are unsuitable.

     Copy and paste the output of the script into the command line to execute.